dan-riley/marble_gui/README.txt

 marble_gui
-    The main unique value is to manage artifact reporting by robots and report artifacts to the DARPA server.
-It also creates a "we have ourselves all put together" impression for the judges at the competition because pretty buttons are more impressive than terminal commands.
+    The following purposes for the gui were derived from the following needs as explained in the DARPA Subterranean Challenge Competition Rules, Tunnel Circuit, Revision 2 (June 28, 2019)

+    "The primary scenario of interest for the competition is providing rapid situational awareness to a small team of operators preparing to enter unknown and dynamic subterranean environments."

+    "Systems Teams mustprovide real-time 3D volumetric map updates to the DARPA Command Post at a minimum frequency of one update per 10 seconds."
+    Teams are expected to provided a base station "which is expected to provide both artifact reports and map updates to the DARPA scoring interface."
+    "the quality of a team’s mapping capability may be used, in part, to inform continued funding decisions."

+    The gui does this.
+The gui acts as a middle man between the agents and the scoring server.
+THe 3d map can be viewed in realtime and artifact info can be reviewed before submitting it to the server.
+The gui also allows an interface for sending commands to the agents.

 Installing
     Machine prereqs

         has this stuff installed
             curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
             sudo apt -y install ros-$ROS_DISTRO-rosbridge-server ros-$ROS_DISTRO-tf2-web-republisher ros-$ROS_DISTRO-rosapi nodejs

         Install the DARPA test server following its instructions at https://bitbucket.org/subtchallenge/test_scoring_server/src/master/